 Are you planning to attend an interview for SAP BW on the Hana Developer role but confused on how to crack that interview and also what would be the most probable SAP BW on Hana interview questions that the interviewer may ask?
 Well, you have reached the right place.
 Tekslate has collected the most frequently asked SAP BW on Hana interview questions which are often asked in multiple interviews.

-SAP BW on HANA Interview Questions and Answers
+Here are the SAP BW on HANA Interview Questions

-1. What is the time distribution option in update rule?
+Q1.
+What is the time distribution option in the update rule?

 Ans: The SAP HANA database is developed in C++.

-The performance reduces dramatically if the user wants to do analysis on some data that is not already pre-aggregated.
+The performance reduces dramatically if the user wants to do an analysis of some data that is not already pre-aggregated.
 With SAP HANA and its speedy engine, no pre-aggregation is required.
-The user can perform any kind of operations in their reports and does not have to wait for hours to get the data ready for analysis.
+The user can perform any kind of operation in their reports and does not have to wait for hours to get the data ready for analysis.

 Ans: Display only and navigational; display only attributes are only for display and no analysis can be done; navigational attributes behave like regular characteristics; for example, assume that we have a customer characteristics with the country as a navigational attribute; you can analyze the data using customer and country.

-5. What are the row-based and column based approach?
+Q5.
+What are the row-based and column-based approach?

 - It is the traditional Relational Database approach

-- It store a table in a sequence of rows
+- It stores a table in a sequence of rows

 Column based tables:

-- It store a table in a sequence of columns i.e. the entries of a column is stored in contiguous memory locations.
+- It stores a table in a sequence of columns i.e. the entries of a column are stored in contiguous memory locations.

 - SAP HANA is particularly optimized for column-order storage.

-- SAP HANA supports both row-based and column-based approach.
+- SAP HANA supports both the row-based and column-based approaches.

-6. Can you partition a cube which has data already?
+Q6.
+Can you partition a cube that has data already?